kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 - Kubernetes worker nodes

 Note that the Ansible script will report an invalid configuration if you wind up with an even number of etcd instances since that is not a valid configuration.
+This restriction includes standalone etcd nodes that are deployed in a cluster along with master nodes with etcd replicas.
+As an example, if you have three master nodes with etcd replicas and three standalone etcd nodes, the script will fail since there are now six total etcd replicas.

 ### GlusterFS
 The Terraform configuration supports provisioning of an optional GlusterFS